 What is important with regard to Distance or Off-Premises Selling is that the specific act of sale must be done at a distance.
-This means that you have to sign and return a vehicle order form, and have the dealer sign it and provide you with a copy, without you setting foot on their premises.
+This means that you and the dealer both have to sign a contract without you setting foot on their premises.

 What does this mean in the real world?

-In reality, rather than legal theory, there is very little that a dealer is going to do if you walk away from the contract before you have taken delivery of the car (after you take delivery of the car, it’s a different story).
+In reality, rather than legal theory, there’s very little that a dealer can do if you walk away from the contract before you have taken delivery of the car (after you take delivery of the car, it’s a different story).

-They could try and take you to court to force you to pay for the car and take it, but that would cost them much more than the profit they would make on the sale.
+The dealer could try and take you to court to force you to pay for the car and take it, but that would probably cost them more than the profit they would make on the sale.
 Which is the reason for…

-Usually you will be expected to put down about 10% of the purchase price – or at least a reasonably hefty sum of money that you wouldn’t want to lose – when you sign the vehicle order.
-There is no legal requirement for this, but it is standard practice.
+When you sign a vehicle order, you will be usually be expected to put down about 10% of the purchase price – or at least a reasonably hefty sum of money that you wouldn’t want to lose.
+There’s no legal requirement for this, but it’s standard practice.

 A dealer incurs costs in preparing a car for sale, processing paperwork and taxing the vehicle.
-They are not going to start spending money getting your car ready without a significant financial commitment from you when they know you can walk away from your contract without any real repercussions.
+They are not going to start spending money getting your car ready without a significant financial commitment from you, especially when they know you can walk away from your contract without any real repercussions.

 Cancelling your order – what rights do you have?

 If you signed the vehicle order on premises and later change your mind, the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.